Applications of cone structures to the anisotropic rheonomic Huygens' principle

 As a consequence of this proposition, $\partial J^+(S_0)$ must lie in the image of the wavemap \eqref{def:wave_map}.
 More precisely, if

 is the {\em null cut function from} $S_0$, then

 and, for any $t_1\geq 0$, front$(t_1)$ is obtained just considering the points with $t=t_1$ in $ \partial J^+(S_0) $.

-\begin{rem} For a complete Riemannian manifold, it is well-known that a geodesic emanating from a compact submanifold $S_0$ minimizes strictly the distance before its cut instant $t_c$ (which appears not later than the first focal point) and there will be shorter geodesics from $S_0$ after $t_c$ (see for example \cite[Prop.
+\begin{rem} For a complete Riemannian manifold, it is well known that a geodesic emanating from a compact submanifold $S_0$ strictly minimizes the distance before its cut instant $t_c$ (which appears not later than the first focal point) and there will be shorter geodesics from $S_0$ after $t_c$ (see, e.g., \cite[Prop.
 2.2]{dC} and \cite[Lem.
 2.11]{Sa}).
-Such properties have a direct translation for the cut points of lightlike geodesics for any globally hyperbolic Lorentz \cite[Ch.
-9]{BEE} or Lorentz-Finsler metric such as our $G$ \cite{tesis}. \end{rem}
+Such properties have a direct translation for the cut points of lightlike geodesics for any globally hyperbolic Lorentz \cite[\S 9]{BEE} or Lorentz-Finsler metric such as our $G$ \cite{tesis}. \end{rem}

 So, the following essential result follows as a straightforward consequence of Prop. \ref{prop:zermelo} and the definition of the null cut locus.

 \begin{cor} The only first-arriving causal curves from $S_0$ are the cone geodesics of $\C$ departing orthogonally from $S_0$ until they arrive at their cut points.
 Thus, they lie in the image of the wavemap. \end{cor}